Mazweimus/compre/README.md

 # Compression script
 > [!CAUTION]
-> Project under a development
+> Project is under a development

 # License
 This project is under BSD-2-Clause license